CrazyRedMachine/BEMANI_PSX_Adapter/DIY_GUIDE/README.md

 ### Step 2: Preparing the MCU

-Note: I suggest flashing the code **BEFORE** soldering anything, but if you forgot to flash it, you can always do it later using the usb cable soldered on it
+Note: I suggest flashing the code **BEFORE** soldering anything, but if you forgot to flash it, you can always do it later using the usb cable soldered on it (this will allow firmware upgrades too as the Arduino IDE should still be able to reset and reflash your board)

 #### Resistor and wires